WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/archive/README.md

 # Scripts

 > [!NOTE]
-> These scripts are considered depricated and ar ehere for reference
+> These scripts are considered depricated and are here for reference

 ## wtf-check-wpasupp.sh
 A non-destructive script to verify the disposition of the wpa_supplicant system service.